-Outstanding academic achievement by students is recognized each fall and spring semester by publication of the President's List, Dean's List, and Honor Roll in area newspapers.
-Copies are also posted outside of Student Services & Enrollment Management and within the College's Learning Resource Center.
+Outstanding academic achievements by students are recognized each fall and spring semester by publication of the President's List, Dean's List, and Honor Roll posted outside the Office of Records & Enrollment Management, within the College's Learning Resource Center, and may be listed in the local newspaper.
+Academic Honors are also posted on the student's college transcript.